 Green thumbs and plant lovers alike will know that gardens are long-term projects.
 The key is to maintain smaller jobs, often and be patient with results.
 If you start with smaller tasks now, you'll thank yourself when you have a beautiful blooming garden to entertain in later this summer.
+Luckily, all these jobs take less than an hour, and can have a huge impact on your outdoor space.

 WATCH: How to completely transform your garden bench like Stacey Solomon